zahrahosseini/angularContacts/README.md

 angularContacts
 ===============

-an address book implemented by AngularJs. it's been forked from @zahrahosseini's repository. i'm gonna develop this app.
+An address book implemented by AngularJs.
+It's been forked from @zahrahosseini's repository.
+I'm gonna develop this app.